sisap-challenges/sisap-challenges.github.io/2024/tasks.md

 ## Datasets and queries

 - **Input dataset:** The 100M subset of the LAION2B dataset, i.e., see [clip768 files](/2024/datasets/).
 - **Public queries:** The 10K private queries from the previous year's challenge will be used as the public query set.
-Queries asks for the 30nn.
+Queries asks for the 30nn ($k=30$).
 - **Private queries:** An undisclosed set of 100K queries will be used for the final evaluation.
-Queries will be asking for the 30nn.
+Queries will be asking for the 30nn ($k=30$).
 - **Similarity measure:** Dot product similarity.

-## Task A: Indexing and searching a LAION-5B deep features subset

-The LAION2B deep features dataset contains 768-dimensional vectors using 16-bit floating point numbers, using dot product as a similarity measure.
-This task asks for solutions that work on a subset of this dataset.
-Any transformation to the dataset to load, index, and solve $k$ nearest neighbor queries is allowed.
-Transformations include, but are not limited to, packing into different data types, dimensional reduction, locality-sensitive hashing, product quantization, and binary sketches.
-Indexing algorithms can be an original part of the contribution, or alternatively, already published indexes can be used.
-The entire pipeline should be included and tested in GitHub's Actions (GHA) to reproduce the results; the hyperparameters must be clearly specified on the GHA for all the reported subsets.

-- **Input queries:** Query set, retrieve $k=10$ neighbors.
-- **Output:** two $k\times n$ matrices in a single HDF5 files, one for object identifiers (key _knns_, integers) and other for distances (key _dists_, floating point numbers).
+- **Output:** two $k\times |queries|$ matrices in a single HDF5 filename (one file per search hyperparameter probe)
+  - `knns` matrix to store object identifiers (integers)
+  - `dists` matrix to store distances.
 Note that results should follow column-major order, i.e., the $i$th columns should contain identifiers and distances of the approximate $k$ nearest neighbors of the $i$th query sorted by the distance in ascending order, plus additional metadata.
 Also, _knns_ identifiers must follow **1**-based indexing (**0**-based indexing solutions must add 1 to evaluate correctly). <!--See <https://github.com/sisap-challenges/sisap23-laion-challenge-evaluation> for more details.-->
-- **Ranking:** Best queries-per-second for results having a recall bigger than $0.9$ w.r.t a public gold standard (partial ranking, working with GitHub Actions) and w.r.t. a private gold standard (final ranking).
+  - see examples for more details about these matrices and required metadata.

 @@warn
 We will reproduce your results post-challenge and produce rankings on quality and search time using a different query set.
 So, it is essential that your solution can be replicated.